Simple Living Room Christmas Decor, Cozy Ideas That Are Warm And Inviting

 This year has brought so many changes: a new home, in a new country, a new life with a whole new lifestyle attached.
 I am craving safe, and familiar and tried and tested.

-So that’s where this years Christmas went as well.
-Nothing new in this home.
+And that set the theme for my Christmas decor this year.
+There is nothing new in this 250 year old home.
+And neither is there in my Christmas decor.
 All my Christmas decorations came from the same totes I packed them in last year.
 Some of my decorations have been with me for more than a decade.
 A lot of them are homemade.

 Let me show you….

 My Christmas tree has been showing off mostly white ornaments for many years now.
 This year I used just about every Christmas ornament I ever made.
-Some white and some in wood or neutral colors.
-I was surprised myself how well they all work together.
+Some white and some in wood or neutral colors and all with natural textures.
+I was surprised myself how well they all work together, creating a neutral Christmas color scheme.
+It truly resulted in simple living room Christmas decor that feels cozy and elegant.

-There are the hand-sawn wooden Christmas stars, and my no-chrochet crochet ornaments, the vintage cards decorations from last year, the little Christmas puppet angels from many years ago and the burlap ornaments that are so old I can’t even remember in which year I made those.
+There are the hand-sawn wooden Christmas stars, and my DIY doily ornaments, the vintage cards decorations from last year, the little Christmas puppet angels from many years ago and the burlap ornaments that are so old I can’t even remember in which year I made those.

-There is a memory attached to nearly over ornament in that tree.
-And I have used them over and over again.
-And I still love them all.
+Every handmade piece adds to that cozy Christmas living room feeling, because there is a memory attached to nearly over ornament in that tree.
+I have used them all over and over again.
+And yet I still love them all.

 This temporary living room is rather small and there is a lot of living going on there.
 My Christmas decorations can’t take up too much space or it will all become too cluttered and busy quickly.